solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     ![Alt text](media/query_tool.png)

-10. Run each of the following commands to see the imported data after its tranformation.
+10. Run each of the following commands to see the imported data after its transformation.
 Note that we did not fully expand the JSON into all possible columns so as to show the new JSON syntax later:

     ```sql
     select * from listings limit 10;